 Omni-channel support isn’t just convenient for your customers, though.
 It can also be convenient for you because it helps you better map out your customer journey.

-Omni-Channel Support Helps to Better Map Your Customer Journey
+Omni-Channel Customer Support Helps to Better Map Your Customer Journey

 To use omni-channel support to help map the journey of your customers, you have to first map the points of interaction that customers have with your business that you currently know about.